EleutherAI/website/README.md

 ## How it works?
 1. [install hugo](https://gohugo.io/getting-started/installing/)
 2. clone this repository (and make sure you are in the `master` branch)
-3. get git submodules which serve as the generated website in the /public folder: `git submodule update --init` and then make sure that they are set to `master` branch.
+3. get git submodules which serve as the generated website in the public folders (/public, /public-blog ...etc): `git submodule update --init` and then make sure that you have set them all to `master` branch.
 4. now you can try to run hugo locally `hugo server -D`

 if everything is working feel at this point feel free to start working on the website.